 If you’re just starting out making your own bread, you may have realized already that it gets stale very quickly!
+In this post, I’ll teach you how to store homemade bread.
 Check out my amazing recipe for Homemade bread.

 Store Homemade Bread Without it Turning Stale

 There used to be a time when most kitchens had a bread box.
 The bread box (I have one like this and love it) is a great way to keep bread fresh for a few days.
 They usually have little holes that allow a little bit of air circulation.

 Method 2: Storing in different mediums